 Sign up for my email notifications of new recipes and posts right HERE.

-Leftovers, if wrapped airtight, will maintain their quality for 3 to 5 days in the refrigerator or 3 to 4 months in the freezer.
-They can be reheated in the oven (350 degrees Fahrenheit) for about 20 minutes or until warmed all the way through, or in the microwave.
+Leftover Mirliton and Shrimp Dressing, if wrapped airtight, will maintain their quality for 3 to 4 days in the refrigerator.
+It can be reheated in the oven (350 degrees Fahrenheit) for about 20 minutes or until warmed through (165 degrees Fahrenheit), or in the microwave.
+I recommend reheating only the amount you want to eat at that time.

 In the mood for more Creole and Cajun dishes??
 Check these out: